 For egg potential, the best layer breeds are Orpingtons, Australorps, Easter Eggers, Rhode Island Reds, Production Reds, Leghorns and Plymouth Rocks.

-As for meat chickens, typically any standard or large duel purpose bird will do.
+As for meat chickens, typically any standard or large dual-purpose bird will do.
 However, Cornish Crosses are typically chosen to meet this need.
-I do not raise chickens for meat, thus I am I am not able to speak into this.
-There are many youtube and other sources on the net to help you get started on this path.
+I do not raise chickens for meat; thus, I am I am not able to speak into this.
+There are many YouTube and other sources on the net to help you get started on this path.

 Where to get your chicks?
 Hatcheries or Feed Store.